We’re fortunate to have built a great team at crowdSPRING.

 It’s not a secret that talented people are effective when they’re in good mood or excited about a project.
 But it’s rare that we can be in a good mood 100% of the time and the initial excitement about a project often dissipates as the project drags along.
 Business is like a roller-coaster ride.
 There are many ups and downs – often in the same day.
 It’s important that employees stay disciplined during the ups and the downs.

 For example, our customer service team manages a community of 200,000 people.
-We deal with hundreds of thousands of customer service tickets, emails, and social posts.
+We deal with hundreds of thousands of customer service tickets, emails, and social posts, taking apart the urge of punch on the web and doing our own team time management.
 Many are mundane requests that we see often, but our ability to wow customers and make them happy depends on our attitude and respect for each customer.
 There’s a reason that 96% of crowdSPRING’s customers recommend us to their friends and business associates – we work very hard to earn that trust and recommendation.

 If even one of our customer service agents is bored when dealing with mundane customer requests, we lose the opportunity to create a happy customer – an opportunity we value a great deal.
 That’s one reason we never hire the best candidate from a pool – the best candidate is not necessarily the right candidate.